LandonSchropp/generate/readme.md

 # Landon Schropp's Yeoman Generators

-This is my personal, *opinionated* collection of Yeoman generators to make spinning up JavaScript projects easy and enjoyable.
+This is my personal, *opinionated* collection of Yeoman generators to make spinning up and configuring TypeScript projects easy and enjoyable.

 ## TL/DR